csf-dev/ZPT-Sharp/ZptSharp.Documentation/articles/BuildAndTest.md

 You only need consider [more advanced options] if you would like detailed logs and/or diagnostic information.

 [more advanced options]: FurtherTestingInfo.md
+[a subset of the tests cannot run in a .NET Core environment]: FurtherTestingInfo.md

 ## Integration tests
 The integration tests are an excellent source of information for how ZPT works.
 They are included in any normal test run.
 The integration test classes set up a model and application state, then use ZptSharp to render that using a template.
 This is then compared with an expected output for the test.
-The test passes is the actual & expected renderings match.
+The test passes if the actual & expected renderings match.

 The source for the integration tests is found at: